Apple Cider Bundt Cake (Easy, Foolproof!)

 Apple Cider Bundt Cake

 I love using homemade applesauce and apple cider for the best apple flavor (see detailed notes below).
-Tip: You can also find organic apple cider at the farmers’ market or your local apple orchard.
+As a timesaver, you can also find organic apple cider at the farmers’ market or local apple orchard.

-Brushed with butter and sprinkled with cinnamon-sugar (a nod to the sugar-spice coating of your favorite apple cider doughnut), this cozy apple cider donut cake is perfect for the season.
+Brushed with melted butter and sprinkled with cinnamon-sugar, this moist and cozy apple cider donut cake is perfect for the season.

-More favorite fall bundt cake recipes: Snickerdoodle bundt cake and apple praline bundt cake.
+More favorite fall bundt cake recipes: Easy snickerdoodle bundt cake, apple praline bundt cake, and spice bundt cake with butterscotch topping!

 Apple Cider Bundt Cake